Maintaining its faithful tradition, SCIO continues to offer students the opportunity to study in Oxford in 2024-25 and beyond.

 Musicology

-The music faculty in Oxford is small but distinguished, and includes the Bate Collection of rare instruments.
-The University and city have numerous concert venues and everything from grand opera to solo recitals may be heard, though vocal, chamber, and early music are particularly well represented.
-Instruction in performance is not offered as part of the University’s academic course, but musicians are advised to bring their instruments with them and join one of the many ensembles.
-Wycliffe Hall has a piano and organ which may be used for practice (subject to their use for other Hall events).
+Instruction in performance is not offered by SCIO, but musicians are advised to bring their instruments with them and join one of the many ensembles.
 SCIO will try to help students of large instruments (harp, double bass, etc.) to hire or borrow instruments, and to help students find practice space, but cannot guarantee to do so.
 It is intended that musicians use their time in Oxford primarily as a time to further their studies in the intellectual rather than practical side of music.
+Specific tutorial titles and descriptions can be found at the link below.

 Philosophy